Bank Debt vs Corporate Bonds

-For the reason stated above, a company will thus often maximize the amount of bank debt that bank lenders would be willing to lend up to before using riskier, more expensive types of debt instruments.
+For the reasons stated above, a company will thus often maximize the amount of bank debt that bank lenders would be willing to lend before using riskier, more expensive types of debt instruments.

-The most compelling benefit of borrowing from banks, as mentioned earlier, is that the pricing on bank debt is on the lower end relative to other riskier tranches of debt.
+The most compelling benefit of borrowing from banks, as mentioned earlier, is that the pricing on bank debt is lower relative to other riskier tranches of debt.